dickstrom/myworm/README.md

-What I´m trying to do is to makke changes with javascript.
+What I´m trying to do is to make changes with javascript.